HL7/cql/input/pages/04-logicalspecification.md

 ELM defines a standard set of comparison operators for use with simple values.
 Each comparison operator takes two arguments of the same type, and returns a boolean indicating the result of the comparison.
 Note that for comparison operators, if either or both operands evaluate to null, the result of the comparison is _null_, not false.

-For more information on the semantics of the various comparison operators, see the <<09-b-cqlreference.adoc#comparison-operators-4,Comparison Operators>> section of the link:09-b-cqlreference.html[CQL Reference].
+For more information on the semantics of the various comparison operators, see the <<09-b-cqlreference.adoc#comparison-operators-4,Comparison Operators>> section of the [CQL Reference](09-b-cqlreference.html).

 [[equal]]
 === Equal